IndieMasco/IndieMasco/README.md

 ## 🏗️ **Wafflestone Studios**
 Wafflestone Studios is my independent software brand in which I plan on putting all my projects under with a vision to building clean, reliable mobile apps and websites.

-As a Junior Full Stack Developer, I use this studio as a platform to turn my passion projects into professional-grade software that is available for anyone to use.
+As a Junior Full Stack Developer, I use this studio as a platform to turn my passion projects into professional grade software that is available for anyone to use.
 Whether it’s mobile applications or web platforms, I am dedicated to growing my brand and refining my craft in my spare time.
 I'm excited to see where this journey takes me.

 **Follow the Journey:**
 * 📢 [**Join the Discord Community**](https://discord.gg/Eu9SzzU94m)